stefankober/detective-board/README.md

 Works between sessions and after crash or accidental closing.
 But note: **stale backups are deleted after 30 days**.

+To give the session a meaningful name, just type it in the top right box.
+All corresponding session backups will be renamed accordingly, if any.

 You can also remove all backups.
 But that means **all**, not per session.

 If you want to change any of the parameters, change these numbers in the code: